Deltares/Veiligheidsrendement/docs/CONTRIBUTING.md

     ```

 ### Module (file) content

+In general:

-One file consists of one (and only one) class.
+- One file consists of one (and only one) class.
-- As a general rule of thumb, the file containing a class will have the same name (snake case for the file, upper camel case for the class).
+- The file containing a class will have the same name (snake case for the file, upper camel case for the class).

+Some exceptions:

 - An auxiliar dataclass might be eventually defined in the same file as the only class using (and referencing) it.
+- Test classes may contain mock classes when they are only to be used within said test-file.

 ### Describing an [item](#items-list)

 - Packages can be further describe with `README.md` files.
 - Modules are described with docstrings using the [google docstring convention](https://gist.github.com/redlotus/3bc387c2591e3e908c9b63b97b11d24e)
 - We prefer explicit over implicit declaration.